 And if you're still building up to all the action that Marvel has to offer, the more kid-friendly Incredibles 2 might be a good place to start.
 You can also take your viewing experience to the next level by operating Disney+ on a 4k compatible device.

 Once you've made it through this list of standout movies to watch on Disney+, you'll be prepared for the next round of content hitting the platform.
-In fact, Disney announced earlier this year that -- in addition to WandaVision and The Falcon and the Winter Solider series -- 11 other Marvel projects are already in the works.
-This includes the upcoming Loki series starring Tom Hiddleston -- which is set to premiere in June -- as well as the previously announced Ms. Marvel, Moon Knight and She-Hulk series.
+In fact, Disney announced earlier this year that — in addition to WandaVision, The Falcon and the Winter Solider, and Loki series — 10 other Marvel projects are already in the works.
+These include the previously announced Ms. Marvel, Moon Knight and She-Hulk series.
 So, buckle up!
 It's going to be a wild ride.